Safeguarding & e-safety

 This technology offers opportunities to learn, to be entertained and to socialise.
 We need to support our children in safely accessing the internet, and in developing the skills to make informed decisions about what they access and share with others.
 As the use of the internet has grown to encompass all areas of life, children need to develop the resilience to deal with potential situations that arise in order keep themselves safe, while exploring and enjoying the positive aspects of the internet.

-If you are a student you'd like to report an issue, you can do so by flowing this link and completing the form.
+If you are a student and you'd like to report an issue, you can do so by following this link and completing the form.
 This reporting form is monitored during term time only and not 24 hours a day.
 If you, or someone you know is at immediate risk of harm talk to your parents or contact the police on 999.
 Anything you write will be sent anonymously unless you add your details.
 We will not be able to contact you if you do not add your details

 Useful information on how to keep your child safe on the internet, and on the use of social media.